ucrdatacenter/ucrdatacenter.github.io/courses/SCICOGN302/workshop2.md

-certain time period can be interpreted as the share of words that are present in an English dictionary: average values closer to zero would mean the child still has a lot of mumbling/incorrect pronunciation or misspoken words in their vocabulary, whereas a child with a score nearing 1 has a very developed vocabulary.
+certain time period can be interpreted as the share of words that are present in an English dictionary: average values closer to zero would mean the child still has a lot of mumbling/incorrect pronunciation or misspoken words in their vocabulary, whereas a child with a score near 1 has a very developed vocabulary.
 This way, we can assign a value to every token, and then average it per certain time period.
 Afterwards, we can compare this value progression for all three children.
 This comparison does not look into syntax of the sentence, meaning that even a sentence “banana mango apples man” would be evaluated as entirely correct, when in reality this sentence is nonsensical.
 So this method certainly has its limitations, but is nevertheless interesting to look at.

 In order to find out which words exist in an English dictionary, we need to choose a dictionary.
 The `qdapDictionaries` package contains the